 Cards like the Barclays Arrival Plus World Elite MasterCard or Capital One Venture Rewards are ideal for cruises since you can redeem your points for any travel experience you want.
 Both cards also offer a signup bonus plus 2 points for every dollar you spend on all your purchases, making them good options for racking up points quickly.

 Score Free Trip Cancellation/Interruption Insurance

-Some travel credit cards offer free trip cancellation/interruption insurance that will cover you if your cruise is cancelled for reasons beyond your control.
-By using a card that offers this protection to pay for your cruise and airfare to the port, you may be able to justify not buying a travel insurance policy and pocketing the savings instead.
+Some travel credit cards offer free trip cancellation/interruption insurance that will cover you if your cruise is canceled for reasons beyond your control.
+By using a card that provides this protection to pay for your cruise and airfare to the port, you may be able to justify not buying a travel insurance policy and pocketing the savings instead.

 Get Both Spouses in the Game

 If one signup bonus can help you pay for a cruise, why not two?
 If you both earned the signup bonus on the Capital One Venture Rewards card, for example, you’d have $1,000 in signup bonuses alone to use toward the cruise of your choice.